Visible Tokens: Communion through a Chain Link Fence

 Jesus told us the poor would be with us for a long time.
 Because following Jesus is a long haul, full life project, it’s the same with the good work we do on his behalf.
 That is why signs are so important.

-Though the issues encountered by a visit to the Mexico-US border in Tijuana are larger than any one person, as followers of Jesus we work for God’s justice in our world.
-And amid that work, we gather, month after month, open to power of the Holy Spirit to move aside the veil, as we embody through the bread and the cup our faith in the One who transcends all barriers and levels all walls.
+Though the issues encountered by a visit to the Mexico-US border in Tijuana are larger than any one person, as followers of Jesus, we work for God’s justice in our world.
+And amid that work, we gather, month after month, open to the power of the Holy Spirit to move aside the veil, as we embody through the bread and the cup our faith in the One who transcends all barriers and levels all walls.